noodlecollie/v2mp/docs/Assembly.md

    0000   00         01       00000000
 ```

 If an instruction is specified with an incorrect number of arguments, an error is raised when the assembler parses the file.
-Aliases may be defined tfor convenience - see the [Preprocessor](#preprocessor) section later.
+Aliases may be defined for convenience - see the [Preprocessor](#preprocessor) section later.

 ## Numerical Literals